History of the Tarbais Haricot

 In fact, the official statistics cannot paint the true picture

-Beans may no longer be grown in the field, but they
+Haricots may no longer grown be grown in the field, but they

-are always been found in the vegetable garden.
+are always to be found in the vegetable garden.
 In the Adour

-Plain, almost every garden has 4 or 5 rows of beans, especially
+Plain, almost every garden has 4 or 5 rows of haricots, especially

 as the women who grow them sell them on the markets at Tarbes

-The Tarbais Bean remains an important part of the local country
+The Tarbais Haricot remains an important part of the local country

 diet in the areas far from towns and markets and the seed, guarded